Graduates of our Teaching Middle/Secondary English program will be positioned for a rewarding career in a variety of educational settings.

 Why Study Teaching Middle/Secondary English at Rivier?

 Current teachers may personalize the program to meet their goals and needs: choose electives in curriculum design and development, testing, exceptional learners, and more.
-Prospective teachers get a solid foundation in classroom management and teaching methodologies to complement their subject area knowledge.
+Prospective teachers in the M.A. in Teaching Middle/Secondary English program get a solid foundation in classroom management and teaching methodologies to complement their subject area knowledge.

 - Become an effective educator and communicator